 The British Air Mail Society - The BAMS, formerly the British Aerophilatelic Federation (BAeF) was founded in 1985 and incorporates the Aero Philatelic Club, London (1923) and the British Air Mail Society (1958).

-The Confederate Stamp Alliance - is a non-sectional, non-political organization for fraternity, research and cooperation among a choice group of hundreds of collectors of Confederate stamps, covers, and postal history.
+Civil War Philatelic Society - is a non-sectional, non-political organization for fraternity, research and cooperation among a choice group of hundreds of collectors of Confederate stamps, covers, and postal history.
 Its members' interests cover all possible phases of the stamps and postal history of the War Between the States, both North and South.

 International Federation of Aero-Philatelic Societies - The FISA is the international representative of the interests of the Aerophilatelic and Astrophilatelic community.